JetC0918/activity-app/README.md

 Planning and organizing activities can be a daunting and time-consuming task for many people, whether it involves finding fun family activities, selecting engaging indoor projects for children, or planning group events.
 The process often involves manually searching through multiple sources to find relevant activities that match specific needs, such as age group, difficulty level, or time constraints.

-The lack of a centralized, easy-to-use tool for activity planning leads to several problems:
-- **Inefficient Activity Selection:** Users spend a significant amount of time searching for suitable activities, often without finding something that meets their needs.
-- **Limited Customization:** It's challenging to tailor activities to specific requirements, such as available materials, age appropriateness, or preferred difficulty level.
-- **Lack of Detailed Guidance:** Even when an activity is chosen, users may struggle to find clear instructions or necessary materials to execute the activity successfully.

 The **Activity Planner Assistant** addresses these problems by providing an intelligent and interactive solution to help users efficiently find, replace, and understand activities tailored to their needs.

 ## What The Application Do